-- Retroactive Recognition: To Swedish Audiences, Sofia Hellin, Joel Kinnaman, Martin Wallström and Valter Skarsgård where not well known when they appeared in this film, getting their breaks a few years later.
+- Retroactive Recognition: To Swedish audiences, Sofia Helin, Joel Kinnaman, Martin Wallström and Valter Skarsgård were not well known when they appeared in this film, getting their breaks a few years later.

 - Small Role, Big Impact: Cecilia's jealous sister only have a few appearances, but is the cause of Cecilia and Arn being separated for 20 years, Cecilia having to serve in a convent while Arn is forced into service in the Holy Land.

 - Sword Plant